super-linter/super-linter/docs/DEVELOPMENT.md

 - `make lint-codebase`: Runs a comprehensive set of linters against the entire codebase to check for style and formatting issues.
+- `make audit`: Runs all security audit targets (`composer-audit`, `npm-audit`, `pip-audit`) to check for known vulnerabilities in downstream dependencies and container filesystems.
+You can also execute each target in isolation (e.g., `make npm-audit`).
 - `make fix-codebase`: Automatically fixes linting and formatting issues.
 - `make format-codebase`: Runs all formatter targets (such as Prettier) to format files in the repository.